elivz/vz_members/README.markdown

 Template Tags
 -------------

-### Single Tag ###
+### Single Tags ###

     {members_field}

 Will output a pipe-delimited list of member ids.
-You can also use the separator parameter to separate them with something other than a pipe.
+You can also use the `separator` parameter to separate them with something other than a pipe.
 For instance `{members_field separator=', '}` would output something like: `1, 4, 5, 8`.

+    {members_field:names}

+Will output a list of member screen names with a comma and space between each.
+You can also use the `separator` parameter to separate them with anything else.
+For instance `{members_field:names separator=' and '}` would output something like: `Bob Smith and Jane Doe and Jimmy Jones`.

 ### Tag Pair ###